The history of soccer at a glance

 • 1858: The first English soccer club

-• 1863: Foundation of the first national soccer association
+• 1863: Founding of the first national soccer association

 • 1871: Introduction of the FA Cup